“Without the physical, nothing else could be.”

 Most discussion in Zepherinite circles centers around self-improvement.
 Although many seek to become the strongest, some priests may chase “physical perfection” with ambitions to become the fastest, most beautiful, or most healthy.
 It is considered a direct affront against the tenets of Zepherin for a priest to look down upon or insult anyone else who may not have attained the physical heights they have - as Zepherin believes all people are capable of improvement.

 The Week of Joy is an annual celebration wherein Zepherinite temples organize feasts, competitions, and sporting events for the settlements in which they live.
 This week honors the doctrines of health and strength, acting as a way to demonstrate one's physical fitness and participate in positive rivalries.
+Temples organize sporting events, fitness and health seminars, beauty pageants, and more.
 The Week of Joy usually takes place in mid to late summer, though the exact date can vary year to year.